Leaving Ohio State

 Payslip and W-2

-Voluntary terminated employees have access to Workday for 60 days after their last day of employment.
+Terminated employees have access to Workday for 16 months after their last day or employment.
 During this time you will be able to make changes to personal information, view payslips and access W-2s.
 Please save all past payslips and W-2s.
 After 60 days you will no longer have access to Workday.

 • Full name